hatskier/synths-on-stacks/README.md

 #### Liquidators

 Liquidators are incentivised to keep track of solvency of the minters.
 If they notice that a minter is insolvent, they can liquidate them by repaying the debt for the insolvent minter and getting their collateral.
-A minter becomes insolvent if their solvency ratio falls below 120%, which gives enough time for liquidators to buy synth from the market, burn and gain profit from those activities.
+A minter becomes insolvent if their solvency ratio falls below 120%, which gives enough time for liquidators to buy synths from the market, burn and gain profit from those activities.

 #### Traders

 You've probably noticed, that for both minters and liquidators it's quite important to have a liquid exchange where the synthetic assets can be bought and sold.
-Traders can help to achieve this liquidity by speculating on the synthetic assets price.
+Traders can help to achieve this liquidity by speculating on the underlying assets price.

 ### RedStone oracles